antoine77340/LOUPE/README.md

 LOUPE is a Tensorflow toolbox that efficiently implements several learnable pooling method such as NetVLAD[1], NetRVLAD[2], NetFV[2] and Soft-DBoW[2] as well as the Context Gating activation from:

-Miech et al., Learnable pooling with Context Gating for video classification, arXiv, 2017.
+Miech et al., Learnable pooling with Context Gating for video classification, arXiv:1706.06905, 2017.

 It was initially used by the winning approach of the Youtube 8M Kaggle Large-Scale Video understading challenge: https://www.kaggle.com/c/youtube8m.
 We however think these are some general pooling approaches that can be used